 The Group's mitigation efforts are focussed on addressing IT and cybersecurity risks and safeguarding against external threats through a proactive and reactive approach.
 Measures are implemented to monitor and analyse machine behaviours to actively avoid malicious actions and investigate suspicious ones.
 Furthermore, existing firewalls are continuously improved, monitored, and analysed.
 In addition, countermeasures capable of protecting against non-compliant behaviour with the Group's cybersecurity approach when our workforce is connected outside the Group's premises are in place.
 Periodical training programs are provided to employees, phishing attack simulations are performed and related behaviour analyses are executed.
 Additionally, the Group enforces communication security measures, implements procedures to prevent data loss, and takes other actions, including monitoring externally available information about the company.
-Within the wider Business Continuity Plan, a standardised Disaster Recovery approach has been implemented in order to c) Compliance Risks
+Within the wider Business Continuity Plan, a standardised Disaster Recovery approach has been implemented in order to recover data and infrastructure with predefined procedures and timing.
+The Disaster Recovery Plan is periodically tested.

+c) Compliance Risks